mine-cetinkaya-rundel/website/content/about/main/index.md

   ## Statistical Science at Duke

   You can find out everything you need to know about majoring in Statistical Science at Duke [here](https://stat.duke.edu/undergraduate).
-If you would like to meet to discuss degree options in the department or send an email to [dus@stat.duke.edu](mailto:dus@stat.duke.edu).
+If you would like to discuss degree options in the department, send an email to [dus@stat.duke.edu](mailto:dus@stat.duke.edu).

   ## Statistics and data science education